facebookresearch/ParlAI/README.md

-    build_dict.py: build a dictionary from a particular task provided on the command-line using core.dict.DictionaryAgent display_data.py: uses agent.repeat_label to display data from a particular task provided on the command-line
+    build_dict.py: build a dictionary from a particular task provided on the command-line using core.dict.DictionaryAgent display_data.py: uses agent.repeat_label to display data from a particular task provided on the command-line eval_data.py: uses agent.repeat_label to compute evaluation metrics data for a particular task provided on the command-line
     memnn_luatorch_cpu: shows a few examples of training a memory network on a few datasets

 ### Tasks

+Over 20 tasks are supported in the first release, including popular datasets such as SQuAD, bAbI tasks, MCTest, WikiQA, WebQuestions, SimpleQuestions, WikiMovies, QACNN, QADailyMail, CBT, BookTest, bAbI Dialog tasks, Ubuntu, OpenSubtitles, Cornell Movie and VQA-COCO2014.

-See the tasks directory for the current list of available tasks.
+See  [here](https://github.com/fairinternal/ParlAI/tree/master/parlai/tasks/tasks.json) for the complete list.

+Each task folder contains:
+- build.py file for setting up data for the task (downloading data, etc, only done the first time requested, and not downloaded if the task is not used).
-Each task folder contains a teachers.py file which contains default or special teacher classes used by core.create_task_teacher to instantiate these classes from command-line arguments (if desired).
+- agents.py file which contains default or special teacher classes used by core.create_task to instantiate these classes from command-line arguments (if desired).
-When applicable, these tasks also contain a build.py file for setting up these classes (downloading data, etc).
+- worlds.py file can optionally be added for tasks that need to define new/complex environments.

 To add your own task:
 - (optional) implement build.py to download any needed data
-- implement teachers.py, with at least a DefaultTeacher (extending Teacher or one of its children)
+- implement agents.py, with at least a DefaultTeacher (extending Teacher or one of its children)
     - if your data is in FB Dialog format, subclass FbDialogTeacher
     - if not...
         - if your data is text-based, you can use extend DialogTeacher and thus core.data.TextData, in which case you just need to write your own setup_data function which provides an iterable over the data according to the format described in core.data